rom-orlovich/my-trainees-management/README.md

 ## About my project:

-My Trainees app management is a web app application that assists personal trainers in managing their business’s system.
+My Trainees Management is a web application that assists personal trainers in managing their business.
 \
-The app helps the trainer manage his trainee's training and nutrition programs, his leads and the business’s finances.
+The app helps the trainer manage his trainee's training and nutrition programs, his leads and the business's finances.

 ## Why I chose this project: